Thinking of creating an online course to get your start as an ecommerce entrepreneur?

 While you’re of course at liberty to create an online course on any subject you’d like, it’s always helpful to know which topics are currently trending to see if you’re on the right track with your idea.

-To help inspire you, here are 15 of the best-selling courses in 2022!
+To help inspire you, here are 15 of the best-selling courses to consider creating!

 Fitness is essential not just for physical health but for mental health as well.
 It can help to relieve stress, provide better sleep, and boost your overall mood.